huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Session resumption and 0-RTT data transmission create privacy risks detailed in detailed in
 {{privacy-issues-with-session-resumption}} and {{privacy-issues-with-0-rtt-data}}.
-The following implementation recommendations are meant to reduce the privacy risks while enjoying the performance benefits of 0-RTT data, with the restriction specified in {{connection-resume-and-0-rtt}}.
+The following recommendations are meant to reduce the privacy risks while enjoying the performance benefits of 0-RTT data, with the restriction specified in {{connection-resume-and-0-rtt}}.